 For ever and ever.
 Amen

-All: Loving God, we give thanks that we are all one; we are all fashioned by your Love; gifted by your Grace; and embraced by your loving Presence.
-Today as we connect with your constant, unbounded presence, may our lives be filled with your joy.
-May the blessings that we receive in this sacred connection and time of worship move us to be blessings in the world.
+We give thanks that we are all fashioned by your Love; gifted by your Grace; and upheld by your loving Presence.
+May the blessings that we receive in this sacred connection move us to be blessings in the world.

 May we be the hands of Christ assisting one another.